Jigme Khesar Namgyel Wangchuck

 His father abdicated the throne on 14 December 2006 after 34 years of rule, making Jigme Khesar the world's youngest reigning monarch at the time, aged 26.
 His formal coronation ceremony took place on 6 November 2008, coinciding with the centenary of Bhutan's monarchy.
 Since ascending the throne, he has overseen Bhutan's transition to a constitutional monarchy, including the adoption of the Constitution of Bhutan in 2008 and the country’s first parliamentary elections.
 He is widely recognized for his commitment to Gross National Happiness, the guiding principle of Bhutanese governance, and has championed policies on environmental conservation, youth empowerment, and international diplomacy, particularly strengthening ties with India and China.

 In recent years, Jigme Khesar has promoted sustainable development initiatives, including the 2023 launch of Gelephu Mindfulness City, an economic hub emphasizing mindfulness and green innovation, supporting growth while maintaining Bhutan's carbon-negative status.
 This effort earned him recognition on the Time 100 Climate list in 2024.
 He has further strengthened bilateral relations with India through high-level visits, including a December 2024 visit focused on energy partnerships and economic collaboration, and represented Bhutan at international events such as the coronation of King Charles III and Queen Camilla in 2023 and the funeral of former Indian prime minister Manmohan Singh in 2024.
 Domestically, he has promoted youth programs such as the Gyalsung National Service, whose first 2025 cohort completed training in June 2025, and has received honorary doctorates for contributions to creative and ethical development from Thammasat University in 2024 and Chiba Institute of Technology in 2025.

 In 2011, he married Jetsun Pema, a commoner, in a traditional Buddhist ceremony.
 The couple has three children: Jigme Namgyel Wangchuck, Jigme Ugyen Wangchuck, and Sonam Yangden Wangchuck.
 As head of the Wangchuck dynasty, he continues the legacy of his predecessors, including his great-grandfather Ugyen Wangchuck, founder of modern Bhutan in 1907, and his grandfather Jigme Dorji Wangchuck, who initiated mid-20th-century modernization reforms.

 Early life and education

 Jigme Khesar Namgyel Wangchuck was born on 21 February 1980 at Kathmandu (maternity Hospital).
 He is the eldest son of the fourth Druk Gyalpo of Bhutan, Jigme Singye Wangchuck, and his third wife, Queen Ashi Tshering Yangdon.
 He has a younger sister, Princess Ashi Dechen Yangzom, and brother, Prince Gyaltshab Jigme Dorji, as well as four half-sisters and three half-brothers.

 After completing his higher secondary studies at Yangchenphug High School, he was educated in the United States at Phillips Academy in Andover and at Cushing Academy in Ashburnham, where he finished high school.
-He then studied at Wheaton College in Massachusetts before completing the Diplomatic Studies Programme and a MPhil in politics at Magdalen College, Oxford.
+He then studied at Wheaton College in Massachusetts before completing the Diplomatic Studies Programme and an MPhil in politics at Magdalen College, Oxford.